florish/florish/_drafts/shortening-the-feedback-loop.md

 As simple as this sounds, in practice, it is quite hard to think out development steps without actually, well, _developing_ anything.
 However detailed a feature description may be, starting development on your own means missing an opportunity for discussion.

-An hour of talking often results in improved ideas over what had been thought out before.
+An hour of talking often results in improved ideas over what has been thought out before.
 A project owner can explain choices made in the preparation progress.
 A developer can ask questions and, more importantly, be an active part in the thought process behind the code that eventually needs to be written.

 ## Keep getting together

 When starting together, work towards clear next steps to take and when to discuss progress.
-Make these steps actionable (smaller is better) and set a specific time for your next meeting.
+Make these steps actionable (the smaller the better) and plan your next meeting.
 Ideally, this next meeting should be held after no more than a couple of hours work (e.g. a single morning or afternoon).

 In this next meeting, make sure to again define next steps and a next meeting.
-If progress isn't as good as expected, avoid postponing the meeting.
+If progress isn't as good as expected, do not postpone getting together.
 Lack of progress may very well indicate the current direction is not the right one after all -- an issue that needs to be addressed, not ignored.

 Keep iterating until the work is done and ready to move to the next list on the Trello board.